BBVA/apicheck/docs/source/home/internals.rst

 Pipelines
 +++++++++

-In \*NIX you can chain multiple commands together in a *pipeline*.
+In \*NIX, you can chain multiple commands together in a *pipeline*.
 Consider this one:

 .. image:: /_static/images/apicheck_unix_pipeline.png
    :align: center